MarkClinton/footy-stats-cli/README.md

 - Feel comfortable with what I have to do next to use the program how I want.
 - See the information I have asked for.
 - Always have the option to navigate back if I need to.
-- Seek help where appropiate.
+- Seek help where appropriate.
 - Know what it is I am viewing.
 - Be prompted if I have done something wrong.

 ## Design
 I wanted the initial design for the application to intuitive to the user and easy to navigate.
 The approach for the design was always "User First".
 To keep in mind the problem that we were solving, easy access to football data.
-Menu's are navigated using the keyboard.
-I didnt want any user input to navigate menus or to display the data.
+Menus are navigated using the keyboard.
+I didn't want any user input to navigate menus or to display the data.
 It needed to be easy to use.
 The application has a forward feeling to it.
 Always relying on keyboard entries to move around and navigate back and forth.
 When a user is viewing data they can use the keyboard to go back to the main menu.